 Pessimism is more often than not cultivated through dwelling on disappointments of the past or fears for the future.
 If you are stricter with your mind, you can catch it doing this many times during the day.
 When you notice your mind wandering into these darker thoughts of the past and the future, firmly bring your attention into the present moment.
 Concentrate on your breath or the sensation of your clothes on your skin.
 Listen to the sounds around you and notice every detail of your surroundings to bring yourself squarely into the now and out of your thoughts.

 The more you do this, the easier it becomes, and you will be able to increase the amount of time spent in the here and now where positivity thrives.
 This is known as mindfulness and is an incredible stress-buster that cultivates optimism and clarity of thought.
-If you are interested in learning more about mindfulness, you can find a list here of the 3 best online mindfulness courses.

 8/ Keep a journal